 Aurora is a tiny town located in the state of West Virginia.
 With a population of 200 people and just one neighborhood, Aurora is the 253rd largest community in West Virginia.
-Aurora has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Aurora has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Aurora’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.